-- If an employee has a pre-approved vacation, sick or personal day on an inclement weather day, then that employee will receive inclement weather pay in lieu of the previously approved leave. - Employees out on an approved leave of absence (FMLA, STD, LTD, etc.) are not expected to report. - If it is an employee's first day of work, non-essential employees will be paid inclement weather pay.
-Essential employees are expected to report. - If it is an employee's last day of work, non-essential employees will be paid inclement weather pay.
+- If an employee has a pre-approved vacation, sick or personal day on an inclement weather day, then that employee will receive inclement weather pay in lieu of the previously approved leave. - Employees out on an approved leave of absence (FMLA, STD, LTD, etc.) are not expected to report. - If it is an employee's first or last day of work with the college, non-essential employees will be paid inclement weather pay.
 Essential employees are expected to report.